 This episode also has Joey’s kidney stone debacle and a doctor who really, really loves the Fonz, in addition to this, Chandler grows closer to Monica.

-Thanksgiving episodes became a cornerstone in the Friends television series.
-There are a plethora of calamitous holiday episodes including the brilliant Christina Applegate as Rachel’s sister Jill and the great Brad Pitt as an old high school friend of Ross’s.
+Thanksgiving episodes became a cornerstone in Friends.
+There are a plethora of calamitous holiday episodes including the brilliant Christina Applegate as Rachel’s sister Jill and Brad Pitt as an old high school friend of Ross’.
 However, The One Where Ross Got High is the best.

 After inviting Monica’s parents for dinner, Ross and Monica argue so much that suddenly there are a series of quick revelations from everyone in the room.
 Judy Geller, played perfectly by Christina Pickles, responds with a pitch-perfect delivery.
 It can only be topped by the most mismatched trifle you’ll ever see.

 6. The One Where Everybody Finds Out

 Monica and Chandler try to keep their relationship a secret for such a long time.
 Bit by bit the gang all start to figure out that they are having an affair, which ends in one of the most outrageous episodes of the show.

 The one with all the screams: Best horror movies